Sam Sommers

-Sam Sommers (born September 17, 1939) is a former American stock car racing driver from Savannah, Georgia.
+Sam Sommers (born September 17, 1939) is an American former stock car racing driver from Savannah, Georgia.
 Sommers competed in 30 NASCAR Winston Cup races between 1976 and 1978, where he achieved a total of 9 top ten finishes and 1 pole position.
 In 2016, Sommers was inducted into the Georgia Racing Hall of Fame.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)